-• Request Critical Incident Peer Support
+Request Critical Incident Peer Support

-The Agency Administrator, or designee, is responsible for requesting CIPS through unit dispatch, and ultimately GBCC.
+The Agency Administrator, or designee, is responsible for requesting CIMT through unit dispatch, and ultimately GBCC.
 A CISM Coordinator will be assigned to work with the Agency Administrator and designated Peer Group Leader to decide the size and make-up of the group.

 A resource order should not be placed until the CISM Coordinator has received information about the incident from the Agency Administrator or designee.
 The CISM Coordinator will assess the situation, determine the appropriate intervention strategy, determine dates, times, locations and assemble the CIPS group.
 The CISM Coordinator will provide the information to GBCC who will then request an order from the local dispatch center and fill the order via roster in IROC.
-Generally, an assigned Peer Group Liaison will travel as soon as possible to the unit affected to gather facts, determine timelines and make an assessment of the individuals and groups that have been impacted.